attackdevv/TelegramMusicRPC/README.md

 ```
 ---

-# ❤️ Credits

-Made by Attack Dev
+# codded by attackdev in 2026